alexkarlssonn/XC-Analyzer/README.md

-TODO v0.4:
-[X] API call for getting raceids for athlete
-[X] API call for getting race-info for a given raceid [X] API call for geting race-results for a given raceid [X] Clean up the athelte-races.json
-    Some athletes have invalid races under their fiscode.
-    Ex.
-Fiscode 12 has a few raceids, that are valid raceids, but he hasn't actually done these races.

 TODO v0.5:
-[ ] Add ./db to gitignore
+[X] Add ./db to gitignore and untrack it
-[ ] API calls for getting analyzed race results for a given athlete
+[X] API calls for getting analyzed race results for a given athlete

+TODO v0.6:
+[ ] General cleanup and refactoring
+[ ] Implement my own util functions, like string builders etc.
+[ ] Reduce the executable file size as much as possible (more dynamic memory, etc. etc.)

+BUGS:
+Api get athletes by fullname, if lasstname is empty, then a bunch or random relay teams are returned